Adavanced-Computing-Lab/Adavanced-Computing-Lab.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [The University of Arizona](http://www.arizona.edu).
+We are a dynamic research group at the [University of Massachusetts Amherst](http://www.umass.edu).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >